TinuCH1976/link-library/readme.txt

 Further configuration is available under the Link Library Settings panel.

 == Changelog ==

+= 2.6 =
+* Adds the ability to display a form for users to submit new links to the Wordpress link database
+* Allows administrators to determine if links are displayed immediately or only after being moderated
+* All labels can be edited in the admin panel

 = 2.5.9.3 =
 * Corrected a big with category names appearing twice after update 2.5.9.2